Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Examples and geometric regimes

 and the pushforward density is computed explicitly by coarea:

 where $\sigma_{n-1}=\mathcal{H}^{n-1}(S^{n-1}_1)$.

-This example shows that the following two phenomena are distinct: the presence of critical values and the blow-up of the pushforward density.
+This example is important precisely because it separates two phenomena that should not be confused: the presence of critical values and the blow-up of the pushforward density.
 Indeed, for $n\ge 2$ there is no blow-up of $w_\theta$ at $t=0$: if $n=2$, $w_\theta$ is constant near $0$; if $n>2$, one even has

 In particular, for $n\ge 2$ one also obtains